nate-hunter/weather-app-tutorial/README.md

 # WEATHER APP

-This project follows along to the instructions of [this](https://medium.com/@peterekeneeze/build-a-react-js-weather-app-with-stateless-functional-components-e61567004b54) blog.
+This React project follows along to the instructions of [this](https://medium.com/@peterekeneeze/build-a-react-js-weather-app-with-stateless-functional-components-e61567004b54) blog.